Bladder Stones Symptoms, Causes and Treatments

-Please note, it is essential to seek medical advice if you experience blood in your urine, abdominal pain or urination that differs from your usual pattern - e.g. needing to go to the toilet more frequently.
-If you have a painfully full bladder but are unable to pass water, you should go straight to A+E as this can be life-threatening.
+Please note, it is essential to seek medical advice if you experience blood in your urine, abdominal pain or urination that differs from your usual pattern, for example, needing to go to the toilet more frequently.
+If you have a painfully full bladder but are unable to pass water, you should immediately see a Doctor as this can be life-threatening.

 What Causes Bladder Stones?

-The most common cause is when the bladder cannot be completely emptied of urine.
-The urine that remains in the bladder concentrates and stagnates, and the minerals within this harden into stones.
+The most common cause of bladder stones is urinary retention, when the bladder cannot be completely emptied of urine.
+The urine that remains in the bladder concentrates and stagnates, and the minerals within this concentrate and form into stones.
 The bladder may not be fully empty for the following reasons:

-- In men, an enlarged prostate gland can push on the urethra, blocking the flow of urine from the bladder (around one-third of men over the age of 50 suffer this)
+- In men, an enlarged prostate gland can press on the urethra, blocking the flow of urine from the bladder, around one-third of men over the age of 50 suffer this.

-- In women, excessive straining through childbirth, heavy lifting or chronic constipation can weaken the bladder wall which can then drop into the vagina causing obstruction to the flow of urine.
+- In women, excessive straining through childbirth, heavy lifting or chronic constipation can weaken the bladder wall which can cause a prolapse and cause obstruction to the flow of urine.
 This condition is called Cystocele.

-- Bladder Diverticula are bulging pouches where the lining of the bladder is pushed through a weakened bladder wall.
-Diverticula can be congenital (present or birth) or acquired where they can develop as a result of an enlarged prostate (obstructing the bladder) or in response to infection/scarring to the bladder wall.
-The diverticula can themselves obstruct the bladder preventing it from emptying fully.
+- Bladder Diverticula are bulging pouches inside the bladder, which have pushed through a weakened bladder wall.
+Diverticula can be congenital (present or birth), acquired as a result of an enlarged prostate (obstructing the bladder) or from scarring of the bladder wall caused by infection.

 - A kidney stone may descend through the ureter into the bladder, becoming a bladder stone.

-Also, diet can be a factor in their development as lack of nutrients (diet of high fat, salt and sugar) and fluids (dehydration) can alter the balance of chemicals in the urine.
-The best diet for prevention is low-fat and high fibre with plenty of vitamins.
+Diet may also be a factor in the development of bladder stones as lack of nutrients and fluids can alter the balance of chemicals in the urine.
+The best diet for the prevention of bladder stones is a low-fat, high fibre diet with plenty of vitamins and fluids.

 Diagnosing Bladder Stones

-Bladder stones can be diagnosed through urinalysis, ultrasound, x-ray, CT scan or cystoscopy (a thin camera inserted into the bladder through the urethra).
-They can vary in size and structure; some being smooth and round, others hard or spiked.
+Bladder stones can be diagnosed through urinalysis, ultrasound, X-ray, CT scan or cystoscopy (a thin camera inserted into the bladder through the urethra).
+They can vary in size and structure; some being smooth and round, others hard or sharp.

 Treating Bladder Stones